 Change Lives.
 And Change the World.
 Be a Teaching Fellow.

-Join the North Carolina Teaching Fellows Program at the NC State College of Education and receive at least $8,250 per year in forgivable loans to teach science, technology, engineering, mathematics or special education.
+Join the North Carolina Teaching Fellows Program at the NC State College of Education and receive up to $10,000 per year in forgivable loans to teach science, technology, engineering, mathematics or special education.
 Through us, you will leverage NC State’s standing as a STEM powerhouse to deepen your content knowledge, qualify for more leadership opportunities, and enhance your effectiveness and impact as a teacher.

 Who is Eligible?

 - Seniors in high school in North Carolina

 - Current NC State students transferring into the NC State College of Education or adding a double major in education

 - Students at other community colleges or colleges in North Carolina transferring into a teacher education program

 - Individuals in North Carolina already with a bachelor’s degree seeking a teacher license